Learn More About Arrows & Crossbow Bolts

 - Weight: You can find the appropriate arrow weight for your bow by taking your draw weight and multiplying it by five.
 If your bow has a 60-pound draw weight, you’ll need an arrow that weighs at least 300 grains.
 Typically, you’ll want an arrow weight that five to nine times your draw weight.

-While crossbows of the past strictly shot “bolts”, most modern crossbows can shoot the same arrows you use with your compound bow.
+While crossbows of the past strictly shot “bolts”, most modern crossbows can shoot the same hunting arrows you use with your compound bow.
 And, most of the same rules above apply for crossbows, especially when it comes to choosing an arrow weight.
 Never go below the minimum suggested weight—not only it is unsafe, but doing so can also void the warranty on your crossbow.

 Leave arrow cutting to the commercial arrows saws.
-You might be tempted to do it yourself at home but, unless you have the right equipment, you could destroy arrows fibers and make the arrow unstable.
+You might be tempted to do it yourself at home but, unless you have the right equipment, you could destroy arrow fibers and make the arrow unstable.